pry/pry/README.markdown

 * Pry can be invoked at any time and on any object in the running program.
 * Pry sessions can nest arbitrarily deeply -- to go back one level of nesting type 'exit' or 'quit'
 * Pry has multi-line support built in.
+* Pry is not based on the IRB codebase.
+* Pry is Only 120 LOC.
 * Pry implements all the methods in the REPL chain separately: `Pry.r` for reading; `Pry.re` for eval; `Pry.rep` for printing; and `Pry.repl` for the loop (`Pry.into` is simply an alias for `Pry.repl`).
 You can